member87/portfolio-astro/src/content/blog/my-linux-joruney.md

 out to be, it was a very informative and educational process.

 When I first installed Arch, I started off by using KDE Plasma which is a full desktop environment.
-While I liked KDE it always felt like there was so much stuff that I rarely / never used.
-This then had lead me to discovering i3 and tiling window managers in general, which ended up vastly improving my workflow and development productivity.
+While I liked, KDE it always felt like there was so much stuff that I rarely / never used.
+This then had lead me to discovering i3 and tiling window managers in general, which vastly improved my workflow and development productivity.
 Arch Linux + i3 felt perfect for me as it gave me full control over the entire system and how everything worked.

 While Arch Linux did work very well for me, there were a few _rare_ occasions where an update may stop my system from booting or just outright stop software